 |

-Before dinner we had a bit of a Citizen Science summary which was good.
+Before dinner we had a bit of a Citizen Science summary which was marvellous.
 I don’t have all the numbers, but we didn’t do too bad as amateurs and the five projects we were involved in sent off data to the scientists and data monitors.
-It was interesting that we were the first passenger ship to trial the app ‘eyesea’ which helps to identify and locate ocean, coastal, and waterway pollution.
+It was interesting that we were the first passenger ship to trial the app ‘Eyesea’ which helps to identify and locate ocean, coastal, and waterway pollution.
 There is very little data on what and where marine pollution is so every little contribution makes a difference.
 We found 16 items and recovered them.
-Might not sound a lot so that’s encouraging.
-The ‘Secchi disk’ is also an interesting one.
+Might not sound a lot so that in itself is encouraging.
+The ‘Secchi Disk’ is also an interesting one.
 It measures the phytoplankton concentration in waters.
 This is extremely important as the phytoplankton produce about 50% of the world’s oxygen and also underpins the marine food web but concentrations seem to have reduced 40%.
-We managed readings at depths of 1-10.6m.
-And then there were ‘Happy Whale’ which tracks the presence and movement of whales in the oceans of the entire world, plus the ‘globe Cloud’ and ‘eBird’ surveys.
+We managed readings at depths of 1 to 10.6m.
+And then there was ‘Happy Whale’ program which tracks the presence and movement of individual whales in the oceans of the entire world, plus the ‘Globe Cloud’ and ‘eBird’ surveys.

 |